Ficool

 "I'm here!"

-My ears, battered and bruised by the relentless hammering of my own blood, at last give way—
+My ears, battered and bruised by the relentless hammering of my own blood, touch the ground and listen.

-Through the ringing chaos, I can barely discern a voice.
+Through the ringing chaos, barely discernible voices occupy this land.

 More Chapters